Khal-Naaikaa: Plot

-Jaya eventually uncovers the truth about Anuradha, confronts her, and reveals the truth to Ravi just as Anuradha claims that she and Ravi are having an affair.
+While Gangaram tells the rest of the deeds done by Anuradha and proving his innocence, Jaya starts hating Anuradha, gets a doubt why Varsha came to her home, and what was the reason.
+Eventually, Jaya uncovers the truth and confronts her, and reveals the truth to Ravi.
+Anuradha reveals that she was the reason behind Gangaram's ouster, the fake suspicions against Varsha and Ravi, and the trap made for Jaya (which almost failed), and claims that she and Ravi are having an affair.
 Ravi denies this claim and kicks her out.
-Jaya tells Ravi to call the police when she realizes that Anuradha was behind Varsha's death and that she was the intended target.
+Sethia tells Jaya and Ravi to call the police and when Jaya goes to call, Anuradha picks up a knife to kill Jaya, after that she snatches Munna and starts blackmailing Ravi and Jaya.
+Sethia almost catches her from the back but she manages to escape.
 Ravi calls the cops and the Kapoor house is placed under protection.

-Anuradha breaks into the house and lures Ravi down to the basement where she hits him on the head, knocking him down the stairs and breaking his legs.
+Anuradha breaks into the house, killing the guard, and their friend Sethia, and lures Ravi down to the basement where she hits him on the head, knocking him down the stairs and breaking his legs.
 Anuradha attempts to take Sahiba and Munna, but after seeing Anuradha assault her mother, Sahiba locks Anuradha in the nursery.
-Anuradha escapes and hears Munna in the treehouse.
+Anuradha escapes by breaking the door with a gardening pole and hears Munna in the treehouse.
 She enters and sees Gangaram aiding the kids' escape.
 When Jaya enters, Anuradha attempts to kill her but stops after Jaya appears to be having another asthma attack, prompting Anuradha to mock her.
 As Anuradha tries to take Munna, Jaya gets back up, having faked her asthma attack, and pushes Anuradha out of the treehouse, killing her.
 Touched at how Gangaram risked his life to protect her family, Jaya welcomes him back into their lives.
+Jaya, Ravi, and their children lived happily ever after.